Compliance Promotion Activities

 The Guidance states practices employees should follow, based on a common understanding of the items in the Charter.
 It also contains specific requirements concerning human rights and anti-corruption measures, which are stated as the principles of the United Nations Global Compact, joined by Konica Minolta in 2008.

-Konica Minolta, Inc. provides its employees at each level with various educational programs on compliance.
+Konica Minolta, Inc. provides its employees at each level with various training programs on compliance.
 Programs are conducted every year for new hires, mid-career employees, mid-level employees, new managers, and new executives.
-Various seminars on laws and regulations are held annually for employees of all Group companies in Japan.
-In fiscal 2019, seminars were held on the Corrupt Practices Act, the Antimonopoly Act, the Subcontract Act, the Act on the Protection of Personal Information, the EU's General Data Protection Regulation (GDPR), and security export control.
-Education to prevent workplace harassment was also provided.
-Each business division and Group company in Japan also conducts compliance education with characteristics suited to their respective business environments.
-The Healthcare Business Division, for example, conducts annual education on corruption prevention and transparency guidelines.
+Various trainings on laws and regulations are held annually for employees of all Group companies in Japan.
+In fiscal 2020, trainings were held on the Corrupt Practices Act, the Antimonopoly Act, the Subcontract Act, the Act on the Protection of Personal Information, the EU's General Data Protection Regulation (GDPR), and security export control.
+Training to prevent workplace harassment was also provided.
+Each business division and Group company in Japan also conducts compliance training with characteristics suited to their respective business environments.
+The Healthcare Business Division, for example, conducts annual training on corruption prevention and transparency guidelines.

-In fiscal 2019, the company also held compliance seminars for the newly appointed presidents of Group companies; this has been done since fiscal 2015 in and outside Japan.
-Through these education programs, Konica Minolta ensures that top management of subsidiaries develops a high sense of ethics and promotes compliance.
-Also in fiscal 2019, tailor-made (interactive) refresher training was held for presidents of Group companies worldwide who have been in their position for at least three years.
+In fiscal 2020, the company continued to provide compliance training for the newly appointed presidents of Group companies.
+Through these training programs, Konica Minolta ensures that top managers of subsidiaries constantly improve their sense of ethics and promote compliance.
+Tailor-made (interactive) refresher training also has been held for presidents of Group companies who have been in their position for at least three years.
 The aim was to further promote compliance.